radical-cybertools/radical.saga/doc/_sources/library/context.txt

     The type for this context has to be set to "SSH" in the constructor, i.e., ``saga.Context("SSH")``.

-.. data::  saga.context.USER_ID
+.. data::  saga.context.user_id

     The username on the target resource.

-.. data::  saga.context.USER_KEY
+.. data::  saga.context.user_key

     The public ssh key file to use for the connection.
 This attribute is useful if an SSH key-pair other than the default one (in $HOME/.ssh/) is required to establish a connection.

-.. data::  saga.context.USER_PASS
+.. data::  saga.context.user_pass

     The pass-phrase to use to decrypt a password-protected key.